<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=351166518341071&amp;ev=PageView&amp;noscript=1">

 Tax Advice

-Speaking to the point above, it's very important to remember that tax season isn't the only time of year that you need to be thinking about taxes.
-Your business should treat every season like tax season by implementing year-round tax planning.
+It's very important to remember that tax season isn't the only time of year that you need to be thinking about taxes.
+Does your business implement year-round tax planning?

 We discuss tax strategy meetings and other meetings in this article.

-Our goal at CSI Accounting & Payroll is to make sure that our clients know what their taxes are going to look like several months ahead of time.
+Our goal at CSI is to make sure that our clients know what their taxes are going to look like several months ahead of time.
 This helps small businesses avoid surprises that they likely would have run into with other accounting services.

 Are You Unhappy With Your Tax Return?